els-p/Analysing_An_Online_Restaurant/README.md

 ## Data Collection
 Source: The data was very kindly given to me by a Singapore online restaurant.
 <br>
-The data was given to be in mainly five files:
+The data was given to me in mainly five files:
 1. User information
 2. Delivery information
 3. Order details